 The impact of the coronavirus was tenfold on every level.
-We saw endless challenges as a society in public health, education, inclusivity, parenting, work-life balance, and more.
-However, we were also able to discover smaller joys of baking bread, deepening relationships, investing in mental health, and finding new hobbies.
+We saw endless challenges as a society in public health, education, inclusivity, parenting, and more.
+But we also discovered smaller joys like baking bread, investing in mental health, and finding new hobbies.

-These silver linings were a privilege that kept us as individuals, communities, and even companies together during an otherwise difficult time.
-We even saw stigmatized industries, like cannabis, become ‘essential’.
+These silver linings kept us together as individuals, communities, and even as companies.
+During an otherwise difficult time,we even saw stigmatized industries, like cannabis, become ‘essential’.

 Unlike any other experience, the pandemic solidified two things: our need for human connection and our love of the Internet.
 (As it happens, digital marketing is the intersection of these two things.)